 Some examples of tissues made up of squamous cells include the skin, the inside of the mouth, the esophagus, the large airways in the lungs, and the cervix.

 Squamous cells have a flat shape which allow them to withstand stress better than other types of cells.
 Squamous cells in the skin are made even stronger by a protein called keratin which fills the cells.

-Squamous cell carcinoma is a type of cancer (a malignant tumour) made up of squamous cells.
-Squamous cell carcinoma can start any where in the body although in it most common in locations where squamous cells are normally found such as the skin, inside of the mouth, lungs, and cervix.
+Squamous cell carcinoma is a type of cancer made up of squamous cells.
+Squamous cell carcinoma can start any where in the body although in it most common in locations where squamous cells are normally found.